SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 ``unpackaged/pre``: Preparing an Org
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Some projects need to have unpackaged metadata deployed to finish the customization of an org, *before* the project's own code and metadata are deployed.
-For example, a product like the Nonprofit Success Pack may need to deploy unpackaged Record Types prior to installing its own packages or metadata. ``unpackaged/pre`` is the location designed for such metadata, which is stored in subdirectories such as ``unpackaged/pre/first``.
+For example, the Nonprofit Success Pack needs to deploy unpackaged Record Types prior to installing its own packages. ``unpackaged/pre`` is the location designed for such metadata, which is stored in subdirectories such as ``unpackaged/pre/first``.

 CumulusCI's out-of-the-box flows that build an org, such as ``dev_org`` and ``install_prod``, always deploy metadata bundles found in ``unpackaged/pre`` before proceeding to the deployment of the application.
 Further, it's easy to include ``unpackaged/pre`` metadata in customer-facing installers run via MetaDeploy.

 The task ``deploy_pre``, which is part of the ``dependencies`` flow, is responsible for deploying these bundles.

-Metadata that's not intended to be delivered to all installations of the product should *not* be included in ``unpackaged/pre``.
+Metadata should not be included in ``unpackaged/pre`` unless it is intended to be delivered to all installations of the product.

 ``unpackaged/post``: Configuration After Package Install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^